-We are offering four full-time researcher positions in various fields like Machine Learning, Data Mining and Ontology Reasoning.
+We are offering five full-time researcher positions in various fields like Machine Learning, Data Mining and Ontology Reasoning.

 Position 1: E-Democracy & Web Mining

 The position belongs to an interdisciplinary research focus „E-Democracy“ at the University of Koblenz-Landau.
 We aim to understand how the internet affects democracy, how one can support democracy through digitisation, and how one can detect misinformation and violence in political online discourses.
 More details at http://west.uni-koblenz.de/en/research/e-democracy .
 The position is available as of now and time-limited to two years.
 As a project manager, you will coordinate the research project and actively communicate project results to science and the public.
 The possibility of habilitation is given.
 The official job advertisement can be found here: http://www.uni-koblenz-landau.de/de/uni/organisation/stellen/stellenarchiv/archiv-ordner/178-2017.pdf.

 The position is part of the interdisciplinary DFG-funded project "EVOWIPE - Explicit Forgetting of Ontology-based Knowledge in Product Development" which belongs to the DFG priority programme "Intentional Forgetting in Organisations".
 The aim of the project is to develop methods for the implementation of changes on ontology-based knowledge bases and the application of these methods in product development in mechanical engineering.
 The position is available as of now and time-limited to two years.
 The possibility of acquiring a PhD is given.
 The official job advertisement can be found here: http://www.uni-koblenz-landau.de/de/uni/organisation/stellen/stellenarchiv/archiv-ordner/ko462017